flathub/org.qutebrowser.qutebrowser/Home.md

 libavcodec.so.58
 ...
 ```
-If it's missing then check the needed version of the extension.
+If it's missing, then check the needed version of the extension.
 ```
 $ flatpak info --show-metadata org.qutebrowser.qutebrowser
 ...